 It is important that retailers consult consumer representative organisations about the manner in which they propose to seek feedback to ensure those organisations are best able to participate.
-Retailers should ensure that consumer representative organisations are provided with sufficient time to provide any feedback they may have.
+The Authority suggests a retailer commence engagement with consumer representative organisations approximately two months prior to the retailer's deadline.
+Retailers should ensure that consumer representative organisations are provided with sufficient time to provide any feedback they may have on the retailer's policy.